Letter from the Program Director - Internal Medicine Residency

 Residents receive training in evidence based medicine, epidemiology, teaching and team management skills, research design, ethics, palliative care, business of medicine, clinical reasoning, and a cost consciousness approach to clinical practice.
 They also participate in simulation and ultrasound sessions to enhance their procedural technique.
 Hence, they develop the prerequisite skills to become general internists and subspecialty fellows.
 Our residents are part of an enthusiastic educational environment that is designed to enhance academic curiosity, foster excellence in clinical and teaching skills, and promote research.

 We are committed to ensuring our residents have strong mentoring.
 Through both individual faculty and group mentoring, our residents receive guidance to reach their career goals in either subspecialty fellowships, hospital medicine, primary care and global health.
-Annual educational retreats along with workshops that are held throughout the year cover many topics, such as career timelines, collaborative research projects, applying and interviewing for fellowships, academic CVs, and applying for hospital medicine and primary care jobs, among others.
+Annual educational retreats along with workshops held throughout the year cover many topics, such as career timelines, collaborative research projects, applying and interviewing for fellowships, creating an academic CVs, and applying for hospital medicine and primary care jobs, among others.

 Our graduates have a reputation for being of high quality and are actively sought by fellowship programs throughout the country and by hospitalist programs and private practices.
 Our track record in securing top fellowship positions for our residents is outstanding.
 Most of our graduates who enter primary care or hospital medicine stay within the local area or region, often becoming preceptors and mentors for future generations of Maryland students and residents.